 "It hit me like a blinding light," Dallas told People in 2012.
 "I thought, 'I'm in trouble now.'"

 Goodwin later recalled on Live With Kelly and Michael: "I knew that in fact I was going to marry my husband Josh at Disneyland because I took him for his first time ever and we had just started dating.
 We were on Big Thunder Mountain and he threw his arms in the air and he goes, 'This is the best day of my life!' and I was like, 'We're totally getting married.'"

 And it really was that easy.
 Almost.

-In fact, Goodwin and Dalla had an "immediate connection when they met," a source explained to E!
-News a few months later, but they denied being an item at first.
+And Goodwin and Dallas did have an "immediate connection when they met," a source explained to E!
+News few months after the show debuted, but they denied being anything more than friends at first.

 "So to begin with," the source said, Goodwin and Dallas started out as "just friends.
 They were shooting in Canada together and because they were both away from home, they inevitably started to socialize together off the set as well as on—and they got closer as friends."

-But Dallas was apparently just that into Goodwin, because, once he was single, "his connection to Ginnifer deepened and they fell in love."
+But Dallas was apparently just that into his leading lady because, once he was available, "his connection to Ginnifer deepened and they fell in love."